 There are five steps, perhaps basic for all change to take place.
 Yet there are specific directions that someone with PHD must travel to heal.
 I’ve termed them, “The Five C’s Of Healing.”

 Consciousness first.
 You have to identify a problem as a problem before you can change it.
 You have to begin to understand and accept that it’s having a painful impact on both you and your relationships.
 Specifically, with PHD, you have to recognize that you’ve been hiding your true experience of life for years, creating instead a persona that looks good to others, and has served to keep you safe.

 The second step is Commitment to a process that will be difficult, and involve not only change with yourself, but change with others.
 For someone with PHD, there can be immense fear experienced during this stage, which has to be confronted and worked through.
+She or he is thinking of giving up a way of surviving, or living their life.
 The third step is Connection with emotions, perhaps long unrecognized or accepted.
 There is likely to be trauma present in someone’s history, or some kind of childhood learning or experience that has created the avoidance or denial of painful feelings.
 The goal is to unravel what has been over-compartmentalized and stuffed away for many years.

 Almost at the same time, the fourth step is taking shape — Confrontation of irrational beliefs, denial, avoidance — whatever is holding you back from moving in a direction where you can grow.
 Learning how to have more control of where your mind can take you is a vital skill for anyone, and especially for someone whose perfectionistic and highly critical yardstick is constantly present, its voice measuring each word, and each action.